-The Participant Count for the Premium Payment Year and the number of participants reported for item 6 of Form 5500 for the plan year preceding the Premium Payment Year (e.g., the 2019 premium filing and the 2018 Form 5500) are generally determined as of the same date (i.e., the last day of the plan year preceding the Premium Payment Year).
+The Participant Count for the Premium Payment Year and the number of participants reported for item 6 of Form 5500 for the Prior Premium Payment Year (e.g., the 2020 premium filing and the 2019 Form 5500) are generally determined as of the same date (i.e., the last day of the Prior Premium Payment Year).
 However, the two counts may differ.
 For example: